LinkedIn Superstar: Ten Strategies to Boost Your Professional Profile

 What is it that you want to best be known for?
 Choose photos of you in that element and use those photos to create a LinkedIn banner that showcases your work.
 I like to highlight that above all things I am first and foremost a trainer so I chose photos of me providing training in various settings for my banner.
 The key is to choose photos in which you can clearly be seen.
 It also helps if the photos show you interacting with others and that they are having a positive experience with you.

 3. Choose a Catchy Headline That Captures What You Do

-Many people simply use their job title as their LinkedIn headline.
+Many people simply use their job titles as their LinkedIn headlines.
 However, I’d advise against this.
 Job titles are generic and won’t help you stand out in anyone’s search.
 Choose a headline that captures what you do but in a way that is catchy and unique.
 Be sure to include keywords that you know people would be searching for in your field.
 For example, I could simply say that I am a consultant.
 However, that doesn’t say anything about what makes me unique.